 Joshua Dressler, Distinguished University Professor and the Frank R. Strong Chair in Law, is one of the country’s most respected authorities on the subjects of criminal law and criminal procedure.
 Before joining the Moritz College of Law faculty in 2001, Dressler held the first Distinguished Professor and Scholar Chair at the University of Pacific, McGeorge School of Law, where he also was honored with the University Eberhardt Teaching and Scholar Award.
 Before that, he taught at Wayne State University, where he received the prestigious Donald H. Gordon Teaching Excellence Award, and at Hamline University, where he received the Best Professor Award from the student body.
 He also won the Outstanding 1L Professor award from students at the University of California, Los Angeles (1984) and at Moritz (2011-12).

-Due to Dressler’s international renown, he has been a visiting professor at some of the nation’s best-known law schools, including University of Michigan, UCLA, Fordham University, University of California at Davis, and the University of Iowa, and he also has taught courses at the University of British Columbia, Seattle University, and University of Auckland in New Zealand.
+Due to Dressler’s international renown, he has been a visiting professor at some of the nation’s best-known law schools, including University of Michigan, UCLA, Fordham University, University of California, and the University of Texas.
+He also has taught courses at the University of British Columbia and University of Auckland in New Zealand.

-As a member of the prestigious American Law Institute, he serves on the Members Consultative Group working on revisions to the Model Penal Code sentencing provisions.
-He also serves on the Law School Advisory Board of the Thomson-West Publishing Co.’s American Casebook Series.
+As a member of the prestigious American Law Institute, he serves on the Members Consultative Group working on revisions to the Model Penal Code sentencing and sexual offense provisions.
+He also serves on the Law School Advisory Board of the West Publishing Co.’s American Casebook Series.

 Dressler frequently is an invited speaker at law schools and conferences throughout the U.S., the United Kingdom, and Europe.
 He also is frequently called upon by local, national, and international media to comment on important criminal justice matters.